open-telemetry/opentelemetry-cpp-contrib/instrumentation/otel-webserver-module/README.md

 # otel-webserver-module

-The OTEL webserver module comprises only Apache webserver module currently.
-Further support for Nginx webserver would be added in future.
+The OTEL webserver module comprises of both Apache and Nginx instrumentation.

 ## Apache Webserver Module